121yaseen/hr-doc-chat-bot/README.md

-# HR Document Bot
+# HR Document Chat Bot

-A web application that allows employees to upload PDF documents, process them, and query the content using natural language.
+A Next.js application that allows users to upload HR documents and query them using natural language.

 ## Features